EPA chief's security detail on Italy trip cost $30,000: document

 EPA spokesman Jahan Wilcox said the security detail “followed the same procedures for the G7 environmental meeting in Italy that were used during EPA Administrators Stephen Johnson, Lisa Jackson, and Gina McCarthy’s trips to Italy.
 EPA’s security procedures have not deviated over the past 14 years.”

 It was unclear from looking at the document how many members were in the security detail, and no breakdown of the spending was provided.
-Previous documents released by EIP showed the cost of Pruitt’s trip, including spending by his entourage but not including the security detail, was $43,000.

 EIP has been critical of Pruitt’s statements questioning the causes of global climate change and his efforts to roll back environmental protections.